|

 how to eat, giving visual or verbal reminders for dressing

+or toileting).
 Custodial Care -- Assistance with activities of daily

 living and related non-medical care.
 Medicare specifically